mic0331/smartcab/report/report.md

 *Report what changes you made to your basic implementation of Q-Learning to achieve the final version of the agent.
 How well does it perform?*

 > In this implementation we introduce exploration instead of the normal tactic of choosing the max Q value.
-An `epsion` value has been added so that we generate a random number.
+An `epsilon` value has been added so that we generate a random number.
 If that value is less than `epsion`, a random action is choosen, otherwise, the max q value is selected from the Q table.

 > In order to avoid the problem of picking a random move even if we know for sure the best option, a special logic has been implemented to cover this case.